-Adult children and caregivers of seniors with dementia know the challenges of dealing with the disease’s progressive decline.
+Adult children and caregivers of seniors with dementia know the challenges of living with the disease’s progression and unpredictable nature.
 For some, it may begin with the inability to come up with the right word or name, or forgetting something they just read or were told.
-It often progresses to trouble choosing proper clothing, an increased tendency to wander, and difficulties communicating.
+It often progresses to trouble choosing proper clothing, an increased tendency to wander, and difficulty communicating.

 But even those people living with late-stage dementia, despite their inability to speak or altered speech, continue to try to communicate.
 After all, as humans, they have thoughts, needs and emotions to express; sometimes by body language, facial expressions, or tone of voice.